18 DIY Front Yard Curb Appeal Tips for an Enviable Lawn

 Americans obsess over one thing: bright green, perfectly manicured lawns (much to environmentalists’ dismay).

-According to a study of 2,000 homeowners, 77% feel pressure to keep the yard in top shape, while the average person would spend $912 to have the best lawn on the block.
-Every neighborhood has their secret rivalries and judgements.
-Joe across the street hasn’t mowed the lawn in a week and a half—how dare he!
+According to a study of 2,000 homeowners, 76% feel like they have to be competitive with their neighbors for curb appeal, while the average person would spend $122 per month for upkeep, which includes lawn care.
+Every neighborhood has its secret rivalries and judgments.
+Joe across the street hasn’t mowed the lawn in a week and a half — how dare he!

 “Front yards are the first thing people see when they pull up to the front of the house,” says top-selling Houston real estate agent and single-family home expert Timothy Sojka.
 “It’s your advertising, it’s your billboard, it’s everything.”